 Intensive outpatient programs (IOP) meet three days a week for three hours a day and provide a part-time schedule that allows individuals to continue on-going therapy while working and living at home or near the facility.

-Core components of our IOP/PHP many behavioral therapies, including:
+Core components of our IOP many behavioral therapies, including:

-During treatment, we will also employ experiential and adventure therapies, encourage individuals attend other support groups and counseling and offer relapse prevention education.
+During treatment, we will also employ experiential and adventure therapies, encourage individuals to attend peer-run recovery support groups.

 Addiction treatment can bring up a lot of questions.
 We understand.
 Our addiction professionals receive many commonly asked questions, such as: